asuh/HTML5Boilerplate-Starkers-WordPress-Theme/README.markdown

 #  HTML5 Boilerplate Starkers WordPress Theme

 ## To Do List
-* Update Starker code to match Twenty Eleven
-* Fix Footer Credit PHP to work properly when no credit is enabled
 * Update email for vCard to include Obfuscation http://www.albionresearch.com/misc/obfuscator.php

 ##  Project origins